rosario/rosario.github.com/_posts/2012-05-19-chatting-on-twitter-with-pusher-and-sinatra.md

 ![qop chat](/images/pusher.png "QoP Chat")

-The browser send _AJAX_ requests to our server.
+The browser sends _AJAX_ requests to our server.
 Since the chat widget is loaded from _twitter.com_, we are doing cross domain requests.
 CORS stands for Cross-Origin Resource Sharing, and it does what it says.
 Modern browsers support CORS, and we only care about modern browsers.
 We could use JSONP, but that is really old school (and CORS is more elegant).